What is Marsala Wine? [Understanding Sicily’s Finest Export]

 In the third year, a third of the wine in the second layer is poured in the barrels below, a third of the content of the first layer from the top is poured in the second layer, and the new wine is added on the top layer.
 The process continues for five years until the wine finally reaches the lowest level.

-After a year of aging in the lowest level, this wine is bottled, while the process continues in the same way for the remaining beverage.
+After a year of aging in the lowest level, this wine is bottled, while the process continues in the same way for the remaining barrels.

 Before bottling, fortification is conducted by adding spirit or brandy to the aged wine.

-A Short History Of Marsala’s Production In Sicily
+A Short History of Marsala Production in Sicily

 Marsala is one of the few Italian wines produced according to an imported method.
 That’s why local producers only became interested in Marsala wine about a century after its first creation when Vincenzo Florio started to compete with the English companies in 1833.